Otto Lopez

 Otto Ariel Lopez (born October 1, 1998) is a Dominican-Canadian professional baseball infielder for the Miami Marlins of Major League Baseball (MLB).
 He has previously played in MLB for the Toronto Blue Jays.
+Born in the Dominican Republic, he represents Canada internationally.
+Lopez was named to his first All-Star game in 2026.

 Early life

 Lopez was born in the Dominican Republic.
 He moved to Canada when he was young due to his father getting a teaching job in Montreal.
 He first played organized baseball in Canada after only playing on the streets in Santo Domingo.
 He lived in Montreal's Tétreaultville neighbourhood and during that time tried his hand at hockey, skiing, basketball and badminton.

 After four years, Lopez returned to the Dominican Republic to live with his uncle and train at a small baseball academy, hoping to avoid the Major League Baseball draft and instead sign a more lucrative free agent contract.